MouseBiteLabs/Game-Boy-MBC1-Cartridge/README.md

 - TP3: Battery voltage (positive terminal of battery)
 - TP4: Ground
 - TP5: VCC input voltage

+After you assemble your game, you should measure the current out of the battery.
+But first, you should program it with the GBxCart, or if you programmed the EEPROM separately, put it into a Game Boy and cycle power once.
+Then, flip the PCB upside down on a non-conductive surface (not your leg), and set your multimeter in DC millivolts (or volts).
+Put the positive probe on TP3 and the negative probe on TP2.
+If you used a 10kΩ for R1, as indicated in the BOM, you should read a voltage in the single of millivolts.
+If you have something much higher, especially voltages above 30mV, then you likely have an issue or short circuit on the board somewhere.

+**Note: If using the replacement battery management IC in U5, you need to power up the game at least once before battery currents will make sense.**

 ## Bill of Materials (BOM)